ccallawa/alyvix_doc/test_case_building/editor_scripting_panel.rst

 ***********************

-The scripting panel allows you to compose scripts using test case objects drawn from Selector, specifying the ordering and type of each element.
-The panel uses the *blocks*-based approach to scripting, letting you drag and drop test case objects, sections and maps, and then reorder and edit them.
+The scripting panel allows you to compose scripts using test case objects drawn from Selector, specifying the ordering as well as the mode of use, whether *standard*, *conditional* or *loop*.
+The scripting panel uses the *blocks*-based approach to scripting, letting you drag and drop test case objects, sections and maps, and then reorder and edit them.

-When Alyvix Robot executes one of these scripts, it will interact with the web browser, other app, or even Windows itself, by following your script step by step, executing each test case object in turn.
+When Alyvix Robot executes a script, it will interact with the web browser, other app, or even Windows itself, by following your script step by step, executing each test case object in turn.

 When Editor is first started with a new test case, there are no scripted elements yet, and thus the scripting panel is empty: